ankumar/software-design/README.md

 >>
 >> swyx has, presumably by happenstance, happened to show up on a number of podcasts i've been monitoring.  i agree that he's got a very refreshing take on how to learn, how to grow, and he's got a great story backing up his philosophy given his transition from finance to software.
 Quinn, Henry - this is actually a really great article (i'm perusing it) that i hadn't run into before.  i think it'd be a great thing to share on the blast i did in general, just to whet people's appetites for what's motivating us to do this kind of exploration in the first place

-Garage door Up:
+Shared Context: Business, Product & Tech

 - Apps/State, Serverless Model & Sustainability - https://github.com/tufan-io/noun_and_verb / A first demo App: https://github.com/acuity-sr/nv-shopping-cart

 [![Backstage Community](https://github.com/ankumar/architecture/blob/main/images/Acuity%20Brands%20Dev%20Portal.png)](https://backstage.io/demos)

-Shared Context: Business, Product & Tech
 - [Home Page](https://backstage.io/blog/2022/01/25/backstage-homepage-templates) -> **Explore:** Decision Records, Radar, Registry, ... **Create Components:** APIs, Docs, Tests, ... **Manage:** Deployments, Insights, ...

 - Products